Microservice Incident Response can be Complicated

 Once registered, application teams who consume microservices can define a ‘base version’ of their application package, registering their microservice usage.
 With both base versions registered, DeployHub can begin automatically tracking changes.
 Much like checking in your ‘base version’ of your source code, DeployHub uses a versioning engine to perform its version management.

 DeployHub connects into your continuous delivery pipeline when a new container image has been updated to a container registry.
 DeployHub grabs the container SHA and creates a new version of the microservice in the microservice service catalog.
-At the same time, it creates new versions of all consuming applications.
+At the same time, it creates new versions of all-consuming applications.
 This dependency relationship is managed in the catalog showing your support team every application that relies on the microservice.

 DeployHub also connects to the continuous delivery pipeline at the ‘deployment’ step.
-This allows DeployHub to track all locations of a particular version of a service, essential data for your support team.
+This allows DeployHub to track all locations of a particular version of a service, essential data for your incident response support team.
 If it broke in one cluster you will need to address all clusters.

-DeployHub’s Comparison Report can be seen from the perspective of the ‘Application,’ ‘Environment,’ and ‘Component’ providing comparison details showing changes at multiple levels.
+DeployHub Pro’s Comparison Report can be seen from the perspective of the ‘Application,’ ‘Environment,’ and ‘Component’ providing comparison details showing changes at multiple levels.

-The use of a microservice service catalog is critical for your support teams to maintain their service level objectives and reduce MTTD and MTTL.
+The use of a microservice incident response catalog is critical for your support teams to maintain their service level objectives and reduce MTTD and MTTL.
 But the data in the catalog must be relevant and up to date.
 DeployHub’s integration into the continuous delivery pipeline ensures that all microservice updates moving across the lifecycle stages are tracked from the time it is registered, to the time it has been deployed to the endpoints creating the full visibility needed to shorten incident response times and ensure a smooth transition to a microservice architecture.

 - Domain Driven Design Catalog to Tame Microservice Sprawl